NicholasSynovic/hacks_xiaomi-yi-4k-camera_archive/README.md

 1. Download this project as a _.zip_ file
 2. Extract it somewhere on your computer
 3. Modify any should the file need to be modified.
-See the [Hacks](#hacks) section for more information
+Read about specific hacks for more information
 4. On the root of a micro SD card, copy all of the files in the [`hacks`](hacks/) folder to the root of your micro SD card
 5. Eject the micro SD card from your computer
 6. Turn **off** your Xiaomi Yi 4k Action Camera
 7. Plug in the micro SD card
 8. Turn **on** your Xiaomi Yi 4k Action Camera
-9. The hacks will be applied automatically
+9. The hacks will be applied automatically on boot

 ## Hacks From irungentoo